top of page

 Native tools like Instagram Insights, Facebook Insights, and YouTube Analytics provide platform-specific data.
 For cross-platform analysis, Buffer and Sprout Social help identify broader engagement patterns.

-5. Audience Demographics and Interests
+5. Audience demographics and interests

 Social listening is not just about what people say, but also who is saying it.
 Understanding demographics such as age, location, and interests helps marketers refine targeting and messaging.
 It can also reveal unexpected audience segments engaging with your brand.